 Can you still feel pain with laughing gas?

-Laughing gas, or nitrous oxide dulls the nervous system.
+Laughing gas, or nitrous oxide, dulls the nervous system.
 It helps remove anxiety and allows patients to feel calm before their procedure.

 What can I expect during oral sedation?

-Depending on the dose patients may feel more or less sedated.
+Depending on the dose, patients may feel more or less sedated.
 Some patients may knock out and not remember anything, while some may slightly doze off in the chair.
-Patients should expect to not remember much, and be unable to communicate through the procedure.
+Patients should expect not to remember much and be unable to communicate through the procedure.

 Can you drive after dental sedation?